RedisLabs/redislabs-docs/content/modules/redisjson/active-active.md

     - The operations are associative.

-    - The results of both operations are merged.
+    - Merges the results of both operations.

 1. Win over: